 This section describes how users can answer calls ringing at their own extensions.
-Additional features enable users to pick up calls ringing at other extensions-see "Related Features" below.
+Additional features enable users to pick up calls at other extensions-see "Related Features" below.

 - A user can answer an outside call, an intercom call, or a transferred call that is ringing at a specific extension or at any extension in a group.
-For more information, see Call Pickup and Group Pickup. - A user can program Direct Line Pickup-Active Line to answer calls on lines not assigned to the user's phone. - A user can join a call in progress at another extension, as long as Privacy is not on for that extension.
-See Joining Calls. - A user can program the Voice Interrupt on Busy Talk-Back feature on a button with lights to respond to a voice interrupt on busy call.
+For more information, see Call Pickup and Group Pickup. - A user can use Direct Line Pickup-Active Line to answer calls on lines not assigned to the user's phone. - A user can join a call in progress at another extension, as long as Privacy is not on for that extension.
+See Joining. - A user can program the Voice Interrupt on Busy Talk-Back feature on a button with lights to respond to a voice interrupt on busy call.
 Also see Voice Interrupt On Busy (#312).

-- If you are using an MLC-6 cordless phone, make sure the handset is on before using the following instructions. - There are several ways to access a line for answering calls: - On either a system phone or a standard phone, lift the handset to answer a ringing call (if more than one call is ringing at a system phone, you get the call that has been ringing for the longest time). - On a system phone, press a specific line or [Intercom] button.
-You can also use Direct Line Pickup to pick up a ringing or held call, or to join an active call, by dialing [Intercom] [6] [8] and the two-digit line number. - On a standard phone, you can use Direct Line Pickup to pick up a ringing or held call, or to join an active call on a specific line: at intercom dial tone, dial [6] [8] and the two-digit line number.
+- If you are using an MLC-6 cordless phone, make sure the handset is on before using the following instructions. - There are several ways to access a line for answering calls: - On either a system phone or a standard phone, lift the handset to answer a ringing call (if more than one call is ringing at a system phone, you get the call that has been ringing for the longest time). - On a system phone, press a specific line or | Intercom | button.
+You can also use Direct Line Pickup to pick up a ringing or held call, or to join an active call, by dialing $\lceil \underline{Intercom} \rceil \lceil \underline{6} \rceil \lceil \underline{8} \rceil$ and the two-digit line number - On a standard phone, you can use Direct Line Pickup to pick up a ringing or held call, or to join an active call on a specific line: at intercom dial tone, dial $\begin{bmatrix} 6 \end{bmatrix} \begin{bmatrix} 8 \end{bmatrix}$ and the two-digit line number.